We connect technology, people, information, and processes to enable assured operations.

 We are an active group of people, and we are looking for new colleagues.
 Joining the laboratory will provide you an invaluable complement to your coursework.
 Contact and talk to laboratory member who is doing research that interests you.

-Stay in touch with us and with cybersecurity topic through the informal group of students and graduates of FI MU at Facebook group Cybersecurity - FI MU.
+Stay in touch with us and with cybersecurity topics through the informal group of students and graduates of FI MU at Facebook group Cybersecurity - FI MU.
 In addition to getting information about cybersecurity at MU, you can discuss any exciting cybersecurity news from around the world.